adamawalters/flashcard-app/README.md

-# Flashcard App
+# FlipFlash - Flashcard App

-This is an app that lets students and teachers create and update flashcards for use as a study tool.
+This is a web app that lets students and teachers create and update flashcards for use as a study tool.
+It is deployed [on Vercel](https://flashcard-app-wine-nine.vercel.app/).
+Please note - *the server may take a minute to boot up*.

+The front-end is created using React (leveraging React Router) and the flashcard data is stored in a JSON server.
+The front-end sends CRUD requests to the server to create, update, and delete decks and flashcards within the decs.

+The styling utilizes CSS Bootstrap and some custom CSS.

 ## Structure